 You should email your story to essayprojectDBF@gmail.com as an attachment.
 MS Word documents (.doc or .docx extensions) are acceptable.
 You may also send the text as Rich Text Format (.rtf).
 You may also mail your submissions through the postal service as hard copy to Daniel Boone Footsteps, 1959 N. Peace Haven Rd., # 105, Winston-Salem, NC 27106.
 With hard copy, include your check or money order payable to Daniel Boone Footsteps.
 If your submission is selected, you will be contacted about emailing the content.
 Include your name, mailing address, and email address at the end of your essay text, whether sent online or hard copy.

 Submissions received by 11:59 p.m.
 EST, December 15, 2019 will be considered for inclusion in the anthology of personal stories on the theme.
 Preference will be given to those submissions arriving before December 1.
 Please send your submissions early.
 If your story is selected for inclusion, you will be contacted directly.
 A list of authors to be included will be published here on or before March 31.
 Good writing and a compelling story are paramount, but we will also be looking for a diversity of geographic locations.

 Thank you for writing and for sharing your best.

 Personal Feedback on your writing (optional)

-If you would like personal feedback on your writing of your essay, please select "Personal Feedback" as a service offered under "Books & DVDs" in the main menu.
-For your $7 fee, you will receive feedback and suggestions through "Track Changes" in your MS Word document from a professional writing coach and book editor with over 25-years’ publishing experience.
-This service is optional and will not affect consideration of your essay for inclusion in the anthology.
+If you would like personal feedback on your writing of your story, please select "Personal Feedback" as a service offered under "Books & DVDs" in the main menu.
+For your $10 fee, you will receive feedback and suggestions through "Track Changes" in your MS Word document from a professional writing coach and book editor with over 25-years’ publishing experience.
+This service is optional and will not affect consideration of your story for inclusion in the anthology.
 We all want to become better writers.